folio-org/stripes-cli/doc/commands.md

 # Stripes CLI Commands

-This following command documentation is largely generated from the the CLI's own built-in help.
+This following command documentation is largely generated from the CLI's own built-in help.
 Run each command with the `--help` option to see the latest for your currently installed CLI.

 * [Common options](#common-options)
 * [`app` command](#app-command)